bengisusaahin/KotlinInterviewQuestions/README.md

 If the left side of the `||` operator is true, there’s no need to check the right side, as the expression will be considered true regardless.

 Similarly, if the left side of the `&&` operator is false, the right side won't be evaluated because the result will be false either way.

+## 19- Are arrays mutable or immutable?

+Arrays are mutable because their values can be changed based on their indices.
+When we say mutable, it means that even if the array is declared with val, we are changing the reference of its values.
+This leads to new memory being allocated on the heap.
+In this sense, we are not actually modifying the data itself but replacing it with new data, which technically makes the array immutable in terms of its reference.
+However, the values within the indices of the array can always be modified, so the array is mutable in that regard.

+To summarize:

+If the array is declared with var, it is mutable because we can assign a new array to it.
+If it is declared with val, it is immutable because we can't assign a new array, but we can still modify the values at each index.
+Regardless of whether the array is declared with val or var, the values at each index can be modified, so the array is mutable in terms of its elements.
+However, when we perform an operation that seems to modify the array, like adding elements, a new array is created and assigned, which makes it immutable in that specific context.